-B.3 .
-Description of the sour ces and gases include d in the project boundary Source Gas Included?
-Justification / Explanation
+B.3.
+Description of the sources and gases included in the project boundary

+Source Gas Included?
+Justification / Explanation -- --

 Emissions from electricity consumption CO 2 Yes According with the methodology ACM0001, "Electricity may be consumed from the grid or generated onsite/offsite in the baseline scenario".
 In the baseline scenario, electricity is consumed to operate the landfill and is assumed to be very small, compared with the project's consumption.
 For simplification, this source will be excluded from baseline emissions.
 CH 4 No Excluded for simplification.
 This is conservative.
-Baseline N_2O No Excluded for simplification.
+Excluded for simplification.
+This is Baseline N 2 O No conservative.
+Emissions from CO_2 No This emission source was neglected because the project activity won't consume/generate thermal energy thermal energy generation CH 4 No Excluded for simplification.
 This is conservative.
-Emissions from CO 2 No This emission source was neglected because the project activity won't consume/generate thermal energy thermal energy generation Emissions from decomposition of waste at the landfill site thermal energy generation CH 4 No Excluded for simplification.
-This is conservative.
 N 2 O No Excluded for simplification.
 This is conservative.
 Emissions from decomposition of waste at the landfill site CO 2 No CO 2 emissions from the decomposition of organic waste are not accounted.
 CH 4 Yes The major source of emissions in the baseline.
-N 2 O No N_2O emissions are small compared to CH_4 emissions from landfills.
+N 2 O No N 2 O emissions are small compared to CH 4 emissions from landfills.
 Exclusion of this gas is conservative.
-On-site fo fuel consumpt On-site fossil fuel consumption CO 2 No This source of project emissions will be neglected as no fossil fuel will be used on- site. due to the project activity CH 4 No Excluded for simplification.
-This emission source is assumed to be very small. other than for electricity generation Project Activity Emissions from on-site electricity use N 2 O No Excluded for simplification.
+On-site fossil fuel consumption due to the project activity other than for electricity generation CO 2 No This source of project emissions will be neglected as no fossil fuel will be used onsite.
+CH 4 No Excluded for simplification.
 This emission source is assumed to be very small.
+Project Activity N 2 O No Excluded for simplification.
+This emission source is assumed to be very small.
 Emissions from on-site electricity use CO 2 Yes Before the construction of the Power house, electricity used on-site will be consumed from the grid.
-Additionally, an emergency disesl-generator will be installed to supply electricity to the project in cases of grid- supply interruption.
+Additionally, an emergency disesl-generator will be installed to supply electricity to the project in cases of grid-supply interruption.
 CH 4 No Excluded for simplification.
 This emission source is assumed to be very small.
 N 2 O No Excluded for simplification.
 This emission source is assumed to be very small.